Guitar Strumming Patterns

 Pattern 10: Hard Rock

-You will also find triplets in the metal genre, but for now we will stick with this well-known strum riff for those who want something heavier.
+You'll also find triplets in the metal genre, but for now, we'll stick with this well-known strum riff for those who want something heavier.

 strumming pattern guitar tab